loucyx/lou.codes/docs/src/content/docs/guides/getting-started.md

 ## About Lou Cyx

-TODO: Description
+I'm Lou, a web developer, hobbyist DJ and casual gamer based in Chicago, Illinois.
+I love to write open source libraries embracing bleeding-edge web technologies to create high-quality and long-lasting solutions.

 ## Repository Overview

-TODO: Plurals to singulars.

-This monorepo serves as the central hub for our extensive collection of libraries and projects.
-By consolidating our resources here, we aim to streamline development, enhance collaboration, and maintain a cohesive ecosystem of tools and components.
+This monorepo serves as the central hub for my collection of libraries and projects.
+By consolidating my resources here, I aim to streamline development, and maintain a cohesive ecosystem of tools and components.

 ## Libraries in this monorepo